DGeisz/CodeX/README.md

 #### Experiment Write-up Fields
 * **Code**: Includes the repo, branch (optional), and commit (optional) for the code used to run the experiment.
-If the branch and commit, you can assume the branch is the main/master branch, and the commit is the leading commit of that branch.
+If the branch and commit are omitted, you can assume the branch is the main/master branch, and the commit is the leading commit of that branch.

 * **Intro**: